Obituary of Phyllis Marie McKenney

 The family would like to offer their deepest gratitude to the doctors, nurses of Carondelet St. Joseph Hospital and Tucson Medical Center of Tucson and Peppi's House Hospice, Tucson, AZ.

-To send flowers to the family of Phyllis McKenney, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Phyllis McKenney, please visit Tribute Store